arnean/PerfPan/README.md

 stackhorizontal(Subtract(stabsource,ref), Subtract(stabbed, ref))
 ```

-Browse through the resultng video (I use alt-cursor keys in Virtualdub to jump 50 frames forward and backwards).
+Browse through the resulting video (I use alt-cursor keys in Virtualdub to jump 50 frames forward and backwards).
 Make sure that the PerfPan seems to find the perforation holes and stabilize the video.
 It's okey if some frames are not perfectly stabilized -- we will deal with those later.
 It's just important that there are not too many frames where PerfPan did a bad job.
 You can try to play with PerfPan parameters and/or perforation clip parameters to try to fix it.

 ### Create the hintfile for stabilization